wp-plugins/user-name-security/readme.txt

 Stable tag: trunk
 License: GPL v3

-User Name Security prevents WordPress from showing your real Login, by overriding User Nicename, Nickname and Display Name and th body_class function.
+User Name Security prevents WordPress from showing your real Login, by overriding User Nicename, Nickname and Display Name and the body_class function.

 == Description ==